 It is your parish church’s register of electors.
 In the same way that being on the civic Electoral Roll allows you to vote in parliamentary and local elections and referenda, joining the Church Electoral Roll means that you can vote on Church matters, attend the Annual Parochial Church Meeting (APCM) and stand for election to the PCC.

 Being on the Electoral Roll does NOT make you a “member” of the Church; simply regarding All Saints as your spiritual home does that.
 Indeed, a condition of joining the Roll is that you are already a “member” of a Church!
-Our recent request for completing a membership form (February 2017) is unrelated to joining the Electoral Roll.

 Do I have to join?

 You can of course be a full and active member of All Saints Church without joining the Roll.
 Being on the Electoral Roll does not entail signing up to any additional commitments.
 However, it does help the Church show its strength.
 Representation on the governing bodies of the church depends on the number on the Electoral Roll, so it would be good if we can increase the numbers!

 Joining the Roll is compulsory if you wish to:

 Stand for election to the PCC or other synodical council (such as the Deanery, Diocesan or General Synod)